Hyria’s virtual recruitment forum proves more popular with visitors than the in-person event

 ThingLink spoke to Heidi Heikkinen, Recruitment Coordinator at Hyria, who has been involved in implementing the Hyria Recruitment Forum for many years, traditionally been held on-site at Hyria.
 In 2021, the event could not be held on campus due to the pandemic, which led the team to look for virtual ways to hold the event.

-Even before the pandemic, the recruitment forum experienced challenges with long distances.
+The onsite recruitment forum has always experienced challenges with the long distances that students have to travel.
 Hyria has several offices in Hyvinkää and Riihimäki (50km and 69km north of Finland’s capital Helsinki respectively), as well as operations in Helsinki, Hämeenlinna, Lahti, Lope and Hausjärvi (all located in southern Finland).

 In the past, the recruitment forum has been held for two days at the Riihimäki and Hyvinkää campuses.
 This has required a lot of time from the exhibiting employers and other organisations, and a lot of organisation from Hyria’s own staff.